Updating Checkmk is a bit different than most other software packages that you may be familiar with. Why is that?

 The reason is that Checkmk not only allows multiple independent sites to run on a single server, but it also allows multiple software versions to be installed simultaneously.
 With this system each site is assigned to an installed version of the software.
 To illustrate, we can take the following situation on a fictional server:

 but the sites

-actually installed, but is currently not being used.
+installed, it is currently not being used.

 This example makes it clear that an update does not simply mean the installation of a new Checkmk RPM/DEB package on a server.
 Another additional step is also required.
 Let us take the following situation as an example:

 2.0.0p3.cee.
 The first step is to download and install

 the appropriate RPM/DEB-Packet.
 This is performed exactly as with the

 initial installation.
 At first the newly-installed version will

 not be used by any site, and it will look like this: